 Written verification of death, burial or memorial from a mortuary, funeral home, burial society, crematorium, religious institution, or government agency.

+No documentation is required in the case of a reproductive loss event.

 CALIFORNIA SCHOOL AND OTHER CHILD-RELATED ACTIVITIES LEAVE

 Employees who are parents, guardians, stepparents, foster parents, or grandparents of, or who stand in loco parentis to, one or more children of the age to attend kindergarten or grades 1 through 12 or a licensed child care provider (collectively “parents”), will be granted unpaid time off work of up to forty (40) hours each year, not to exceed eight hours per month, for the purpose of school activities and other child-related activities as set forth in this policy.
 Such time off will be provided to (1) find, enroll, or reenroll the employee’s child or grandchild in a school or with a licensed child care provider; (2) participate in activities of the school or licensed child care provider; and/or to (3) address a child care provider or school emergency.
 Employees also may take off additional time as may be necessary to attend their child’s or grandchild’s school in order to discuss their child’s or grandchild’s possible suspension or expulsion (not limited to 40 hours per year or eight hours per month).